Victorian Railways hopper wagons: Cement

 In 1958, with the abandonment of the PBC program, the wagons were converted to transport cement powder, using a similar air discharge system.
 The wagons were reclassed "X".
-A further 20 wagons were built in the period 1959-1960 using shorter drums, followed by a further 50 wagons with taller drums through to 1962.
+A further 20 wagons were built in the period 1959–1960 using shorter drums, followed by a further 50 wagons with taller drums until 1962.
 Of the final batch wagons J41 and J42 were constructed in July 1960 with notches cut out along the sides, likely to clear a particular overhead loading mechanism.
 In 1963 the letter "X" became reserved for bogie vehicles capable of switching between broad and standard gauge, so the four-wheel hoppers were reclassed "J".

 The hoppers typically operated from Fyansford, near Geelong, to sites around Melbourne as required.
 For example, wagons were unloaded at Victoria Park for construction of the Eastern Freeway, and construction of the Melbourne Underground Rail Loop saw the wagons unloaded in the vicinity of Jolimont Junction.

 Flour

-In 1961-62, as the last of the new fleet of dedicated cement hoppers were being delivered, the original batch of ex-pulverised brown coal hoppers were recycled for new powdered flour traffic.
+In 1961–62, as the last of the new fleet of dedicated cement hoppers were being delivered, the original batch of ex-pulverised brown coal hoppers were recycled for new powdered flour traffic.
 The wagons formerly CK1-7 then X1-7 became FX1-7; in 1963 that changed to FJ1-7 to clear the "X" code for bogie-exchange-capable vehicles.

-Three further vehicles were converted from the J series cement fleet in 1964-65, with J45, 47 and 46 becoming FJ 8-10.
+Three further vehicles were converted from the J series cement fleet in 1964–65, with J45, 47 and 46 becoming FJ 8–10.
 In 1967, this was followed with the two notched-drum wagons, J41 and 42, becoming FJ11 and 12.

 The vehicles were known to be loaded at Albury and unloaded at Westall, though FJ9 was painted advertising flour from the Jacketts mill in Swan Hill The vast majority of published photos are of wagons at Westall.

-In 1971-72, the fixed-wheel fleet was rendered obsolete, with the introduction of four-drum bogie flour wagons, and converted (back) to the J series for cement use.
+In 1971–72, the fixed-wheel fleet was rendered obsolete, with the introduction of four-drum bogie flour wagons, and converted (back) to the J series for cement use.
 FJ 8 and 9 were retained until the late 1980s, and were noted as stored in 1992.

 Models

-Austrains has released models of cement and flour hoppers in sets of three, representing the 28-77 batch of the former type and numbers 1, 6, 7, 8, 10, 11 and possibly others of the flour type.
+Austrains has released models of cement and flour hoppers in sets of three, representing the 28–77 batch of the former type and numbers 1, 6, 7, 8, 10, 11 and possibly others of the flour type.
 No models have been commercially released of the precipitated brown coal hoppers.